Apocollis/ArcanaQuestTweaks/docs/grimoire-of-gaia.md

 ## Do not regress

 - Correlation is **same tick only**.
-Do not keep the tracker across ticks or unrelated magic (witches, Thaumcraft) gets rewritten.
-- Keep `isMagicDamage()` true so magic-protection mods (e.g. Bewitchment) still see it as magic.
+- Keep `isMagicDamage()` true.
-- Always restore `hurtResistantTime` immediately after the re-routed attack.
+- Always restore `hurtResistantTime` immediately after `attackEntityFrom`.
+- Recursion guard must stay on the custom source classes.
+- Player-only; `gaia.` prefix (not a Gaia API interface).
+- Do not keep tracker entries across ticks to “catch” out-of-order MAGIC.

+## Out of scope unless asked

+- Rewriting Gaia AI or potion application inside Gaia classes
+- Applying the conversion to non-player victims
+- Mixing in Gaia projectile classes